An overview of technological trends in the transformation of the mobility market and underlying business models

 Even though Tesla is actively working on autonomous vehicles and new shared vehicle business models, the company is still committed to a rather traditional automotive business model focusing on electric vehicle innovation and digitization.
 The business model still carries a higher risk as it requires greater investment in infrastructure and R&D activities.
 However, the rewards can be greater too since Tesla is building an innovative brand image providing better value to customers than the existing car manufacturers with their electric and digitally integrated vehicles.

-Uber took a more radical approach on mobility by not focusing on selling vehicles but on selling miles.
+Uber took a more radical approach to mobility by not focusing on selling vehicles but on selling miles.
 Making full use of digitization and urban mobility trends, Uber stepped into the existing industry as a platform operator, establishing a brand facing the customer directly and placing itself above existing car brands.

 Even though Uber has no direct control of which cars are used by drivers that operate on the platform, the brand has interrupted the direct link from car manufacturers to its customers – this is obviously limited to Uber’s operating areas mainly in urban areas.

 The change is transformational to the mobility market and it is not limited to the car manufacturing business.
 The traditional taxi industry is confronted with a new set of drivers operating under a corporate umbrella that is taking care of a seamless mobility experience for the customer.
-Uber is filling a gap between the high cost and maximum flexibility car-ownership and a multimodal solution, consisting of low to medium cost-intense and less flexible public transport/taxi solution.
+Uber is filling a gap between the high cost and maximum flexibility car-ownership and a multimodal solution, consisting of low to medium cost-intense and less flexible public transport/taxi solutions.

 Platform solutions, in the mobility sector known as transportation network companies, are a result of the availability of live data (e.g. vehicle location, fleet utilization, fuel level), interconnected services and increased desire for an optimized user experience (e.g. vehicle on demand, accessibility via mobile devices, free choice of vehicle type).

-Driven by a rapidly evolving ecosystem (regulations, environmental awareness, platform economics etc.) in which traditional car manufacturers operate, new business models have emerged as shown above.
+Driven by a rapidly evolving ecosystem (regulations, environmental awareness, platform economics, etc.) in which traditional car manufacturers operate, new business models have emerged as shown above.
 In order to stay ahead in the game manufacturers need to keep the following developments on their radar and adjust or reinvent their business models accordingly:

 Sharing Economy: Vehicles no longer have to be owned by single persons but can be shared amongst many users even on individual trips.
 As long as autonomous vehicles are not fully permitted on public roads, drivers, car sharing companies and platform operators will build their businesses around the sale of miles.
 This trend might reduce the number of cars needed, but it will also shift the focus of car characteristics such as replacement cycles for parts or the total cost of ownership.

-Focus on User Experience: There are multiple possibilities to increase the user experience, one example is by integrating digital services (e.g. on demand in-car entertainment) which work seamlessly with smartphones and other devices.
-Once vehicles are mainly used for car sharing and therefore generate profit per mile, the customer focus will shift towards a new user: the passenger (no longer the driver).
+Focus on User Experience: There are multiple possibilities to increase the user experience, one example is by integrating digital services (e.g. on-demand in-car entertainment) which work seamlessly with smartphones and other devices.
+Once vehicles are mainly used for car-sharing and therefore generate profit per mile, the customer focus will shift towards a new user: the passenger (no longer the driver).
 This trend will peak once cars become autonomous.

 Shorter technological life cycles: As seen in the consumer goods sector, new features will enter vehicles faster, increasing the rate of technological improvement.
 Cars may for example be designed in a modular way such that some parts can be replaced more frequently than other (improved) parts.
 Software built on top of this hardware will update at an even higher rate – creating a need for over-the-air updates that Tesla is already capable of.